 Iceland's failure to make the boat owners pay for the quotas had consequences.
-It created with the stroke of a pen a wealthy class of individuals who went on to become major players in the political arena to make sure that their privileges would not be revoked by new legislation.
+It created with the stroke of a pen a wealthy class of individuals who went on to become major players in the political arena able to make sure that their privileges would not be revoked by new legislation.
 The stories are legend.
-Their latest move was to buy the country's second largest newspaper and install as editor the discredited Central Bank governor who presided over Iceland's fateful banking crash of 2008 which wiped out financial assets equivalent to seven times the country's GDP, a unique event in the financial history of the world.
+The latest move by this new elite was to buy the country's second largest newspaper and install as editor the discredited central bank governor, the person who presided over Iceland's fateful banking crash of 2008.
+That crash wiped out financial assets equivalent to seven times the country's GDP, a unique event in the financial history of the world.

 The failure to sell fishing quotas or auction them off rather than hand them out for free can be viewed as part of the lead-up to Iceland's more recent banking fiasco.
 For how would politicians who got away with handing out for free hugely valuable catch quotas go about privatizing state banks?
-They would apply the same method again, and they did.
-They sold two of the three largest banks in Iceland at a modest price to political cronies who ran them to the ground within six short years.
-The government set up a Special Investigation Commission which has directed a number of cases involving the banks to the Special Prosecutor's Office set up specifically to investigate possible violations of the law by the banks and others.
+Would they apply the same method again?
+They did.
+They sold two of the three largest banks in Iceland at a modest price to political cronies, who then ran them into the ground within six short years.
+The government has since set up a Special Investigation Commission, which has directed a number of cases involving the banks to the Special Prosecutor's Office set up specifically to investigate possible violations of the law by the banks and others.

-6 In 2007, the United Nations Committee on Human Rights declared that the Icelandic quota system constitutes a violation of human rights and instructed the Icelandic government to rectify the fisheries management system by removing the discriminatory element from the system.
+1In 2007, the United Nations Committee on Human Rights declared that the Icelandic quota system constitutes a violation of human rights and instructed the Icelandic government to rectify the fisheries management system by removing the discriminatory element from the system.
 See International covenant on civil and political rights, CCPR/C/91/D/1306/2004, 14 December 2007.

-7 The natural resource rent from the fisheries has been estimated to amount in long-run equilibrium to about five per cent of Iceland's gross domestic product (GDP).
+2The natural resource rent from the fisheries has been estimated to amount in long-run equilibrium to about five percent of Iceland's GDP.

-Let us move on.
+Fiscal stabilization is another essential consideration.
 Because their prices tend to be volatile, abundant natural resources tend to go hand in hand with fluctuations in export revenues.
 Such volatility calls for fiscal stabilization.
 This problem raises the classic question of rules versus discretion.
 Discretionary stabilization measures aimed at building up foreign exchange reserves and fiscal revenues when commodity prices are high and using up reserves and revenues when prices are low can be criticized on the grounds that they tend to kick in too late and thus to become counterproductive, exacerbating the volatility of earnings.
 Fiscal rules, on the other hand, can be faulted for being too mechanical and insensitive to circumstances.
 This is a classic dilemma to which a one-size-fits-all solution does not exist.

-Chile applies a fiscal rule by which the government can run a deficit larger than the target of zero, or one per cent surplus relative to GDP, insofar as GDP falls short of potential or the price of copper is below its medium-term (10-year) equilibrium level (Frankel, 2010).
-The aim of the scheme is to shield producers - and the national economy - from price fluctuations.
+Chile applies a fiscal rule by which the government can run a deficit larger than the target of zero, or one percent surplus relative to GDP, insofar as GDP falls short of potential or the price of copper is below its medium-term (10-year) equilibrium level (Frankel, 2010).
+The aim of the scheme is to shield producers-and the national economy-from price fluctuations.
 This makes the scheme subject to similar reservations as price stabilization funds and, more generally, rules-based stabilization policies.
 The scheme has both pros and cons.
 A novel aspect of the Chilean scheme is that two panels of experts determine the output gap and the medium-term equilibrium price of copper to reduce the risk of short-sighted political interference.